Symmetry analysis of bond-alternating Kitaev spin chains and ladders: Bond-alternating Kitaev-Gamma spin chain

 The above analysis proves that the symmetry breaking pattern for the FM$_{U_6}$ phase is $O_h\rightarrow D_4$.
 Since $|O_h/D_4|=6$, there are six degenerate ground states.
 The center of mass directions of the six spins in a unit cell point to the $\pm \hat{x}$, $\pm \hat{y}$, and $\pm \hat{z}$ directions in the six degenerate states, which correspond to the face centers of the cube in Fig. \ref{fig:Oh}.

-\subsubsection{The $M_1$ and $M_2$ phases: $O_h\rightarrow D_3$}
+\subsubsection{The $M_1$, $M_2$ and $M_O$ phases: $O_h\rightarrow D_3$}

-As shown in Ref. \onlinecite{Luo2021}, the spin orderings in the $M_1$ and $M_2$ phases are six-site periodic.
-The spin expectation values in a unit cell are given by
+The $M_1$ and $M_2$ phases are found in the spin-1/2 bond-alternating Kitaev-Gamma chain \cite{Luo2021}, and the $M_O$ phase is found in the spin-1 case \cite{Luo2021b}, which all exhibit a six-site periodicity in the spin orderings.
+The spin expectation values in a unit cell in all these three phases are given by ($\eta_\alpha=\pm 1$, where $\alpha=x,y,z$)

-in which $\eta_\alpha=\pm 1$ ($\alpha=x,y,z$).
+which is numerically shown for the $M_1$ and $M_2$ phases in the spin-$1/2$ case in Ref. \onlinecite{Luo2021}, and for the $M_O$ phase in the spin-$1$ case in Ref. \onlinecite{Luo2021b}.
 Clearly, the ground states are eight-fold degenerate, and the center of mass spin directions in a unit cell in the corresponding eight degenerate ground states point to the eight vertices of the spin cube in Fig. \ref{fig:Oh}.
 We will demonstrate that in the sense of modulo $T_{6a}$, the residual symmetry group of the spin alignments in Eq. (\ref{eq:M12}) is $D_3$.
 Hence the symmetry breaking pattern is $O_h\rightarrow D_3$.

 Consider the following group \bea H_2=\mathopen{<}R_a^{-1}T_{2a}, s\mathclose{>}, \eea in which $s$ is given in Eq. (\ref{eq:generators}).
 It has been verified in Eq. (\ref{eq:generators}) that $s=M_{AC} IT_{3a}$, in which $M_{AC}$ is a reflection in the spin space, defined as $M_{AC}: (x,y,z)\rightarrow (y,x,z)$.